Update: Breast cancer disparities in Black Americans

 - What factors put me at risk for poor treatment outcomes?

 - Am I a good candidate for any clinical trials involving breast cancer treatment?

-The following clinical research studies focus on addressing health disparities in cancer.
+The following clinical research studies focus on addressing in cancer.

-- NCT04854304: Abbreviate or FAST Breast MRI for Supplemental Breast Cancer Screening for Black Women at Average Risk and Dense Breasts.
-This study is looking at how well a FAST breast MRI can successfully detect breast cancer in Black women with dense breasts.
+- NCT04854304: Abbreviate or FAST Breast for Supplemental Breast Cancer Screening for Black Women at Average Risk and Dense Breasts.
+This study is looking at how effectively a FAST breast can successfully detect breast cancer in Black women with dense breasts.

 - NCT03640208: Educate, Assess Risk and Overcoming Barriers to Colorectal Screening Among African Americans.
 This research will study a community-based intervention to educate and overcome barriers to screening among African Americans who are 45 years or older with no personal or family history of colorectal cancer or inflammatory bowel disease.

 - NCT04392050: A Community-Based Educational Intervention to Improve Colorectal Cancer Screening.
 This study will look at what makes it easy or difficult for underserved populations to have colorectal cancer screenings, with a focus on African American, Latinx and Asian people.

 - NCT03550885: Diet Modulation of Bacterial Sulfur and Bile Acid Metabolism and Colon Cancer Risk.
 This effort will look at how bile secretion into the intestine selects for bacteria that produce tumor-promoting molecules in African Americans with an increased risk for colorectal cancer.

 U.S. News & World Report